 In addition to the above, virtual interviews are generally more efficient as consultants can perform them during their normal work week, potentially during a short downtime at the client site.
 Firms are now also able to schedule interviews back-to-back without the need for time-consuming transitions between interview rooms.
 Virtual interviews also offer more flexibility, with candidates able to choose the location and setting of the interview, ensuring that they are comfortable and confident during the interview.

-However, some firms have moved back to offering in-person interviews, usually for more senior positions or final-round interviews.
+Some firms have moved back to offering in-person interviews, usually for more senior positions or final-round interviews.
 In-person interviews provide an opportunity for candidates to experience the firm’s culture and interact with team members on a more personal level.
 Additionally, for some firms, in-person interviews may be necessary for specific cases that require hands-on problem-solving.

-In conclusion, while virtual interviews have become the norm for most consulting firms, some offer in-person interviews for certain positions or circumstances.
+While virtual interviews have become the norm for most consulting firms, some offer in-person interviews for certain positions or circumstances.
 Nonetheless, virtual interviews offer several benefits that make them the preferred mode of interviewing in the consulting industry.

 If you are given the chance to interview in person or remotely I would always go for the in-person experience.
 It is much easier to connect with your interviewers and the experience will overall be more rewarding.

-Online case interviews typically follow a similar format to in-person case interviews, but with some variations to accommodate virtual communication.
-The interviewer may use screen-sharing technology to present a case problem or slide deck.
 Be sure to familiarize yourself with the technology and format ahead of time to avoid any technical issues during the interview.
 All consulting firms are usually very transparent about how the interviews are conducted and what programs you should install beforehand.
 Most firms conduct their interviews via Zoom.

-Focus on structure and communication
+Focus on Structure and Communication

-In an online case interview, clear communication and structure are especially important as it might be impossible to visually present your answers.
-Even more so than in an in-person interview, make sure to focus on top-down communication and keep up the structuring of your answers.
 When communicating your structure In a virtual interview, it is important to communicate your ideas clearly and concisely.
-To make it easier for the interviewer to follow your thought process, use numbers to separate your ideas and signpost to highlight what you are going to talk about before diving deeper into it.
+To make it easier for the interviewer to follow your thought process, use numbers to separate your ideas and signposts to highlight what you are going to talk about before diving deeper into it.

 Be sure to listen carefully to the interviewer’s prompts and ask clarifying questions as needed.
 Develop a clear framework for approaching the case problem and communicate your thought process clearly and concisely.